LincaMarius/ISAP-1_Block_Diagram/README.md

 Thus, the Memory of the SAP-1 Computer in Run Mode is used as a ROM memory.
 Control input #CE if high disables the output which is three-state, and if low at the output, the data from the address selected by the Memory Address Register is presented on the Bus.

-In this case, the CE control signal has the OE (Output Enable) function specific to ROM memories.
+In this case, the CE control signal has the #CE function for chip activation but also the #OE (Output Enable) function specific to ROM memories.

 When switch S2 is in the Program Position, the PGM signal is high and causes the Address Multiplexer to select the address from the input connected to Address Select Switches S1.